minikin/smpl-blockchain-rs/README.md

 # Simple blockchain in Rust

-A naive blockchain implementation in Rust.
+A naive blockchain implementation with PoW in Rust.

 # Content
 - [Support](#support)